J. Howard Moore: Henry S. Salt

-Moore first came to the attention of Henry S. Salt, co-founder of the Humanitarian League, and author of Animals' Rights: Considered in Relation to Social Progress, when he published Better-World Philosophy in 1899.
-Salt reviewed the book and began a correspondence with Moore that developed into a strong friendship.
+Moore first came to the attention of Henry S. Salt, co-founder of the Humanitarian League and author of Animals' Rights: Considered in Relation to Social Progress, when he published Better-World Philosophy in 1899.
+Salt reviewed the book and began a correspondence with Moore that became a close friendship.

-In a letter to Salt, Moore expressed his difficulty with writing, describing it as a demanding and agonising process, likening it to "sweating blood".
-He confessed to being overwhelmed by feelings of horror, which often left him immobilised and unable to write.
-Moore reflected on his situation, stating that he detested writing and believed he could be relatively content if not for the constant pressure to produce literary works.
+In a letter to Salt, Moore described writing as a demanding process and said that he was often immobilized by feelings of horror.
+He wrote that he disliked writing and believed he could be relatively content without the pressure to produce literary work.

-On 25 March 1911, Moore wrote to Salt about his experience of depression and a breakdown caused by overwork.
-He mentioned that although the books he had written might not achieve much, he had put a great deal of effort into producing them.
+On March 25, 1911, Moore wrote to Salt about depression and a breakdown caused by overwork.
+He said that although his books might not accomplish much, he had put a great deal of effort into them.

-In Salt's memoir, published in 1921, he expressed a belief that Moore had good reason for his suicide and was scornful of how timidly his death was covered in the majority of English animal advocacy journals.
-Salt dedicated his 1923 book The Story of My Cousins to Moore and in his 1930 autobiography Company I Have Kept, he reflected on the strength of their friendship, despite the fact that they never met in person.
+In his 1921 memoir, Salt wrote that Moore had reasons for suicide and criticized the cautious coverage of his death in many English animal advocacy journals.
+Salt dedicated his 1923 book The Story of My Cousins to Moore and, in his 1930 autobiography Company I Have Kept, wrote about their friendship despite the fact that they never met in person.

 Salt later described Moore's The Universal Kinship as the "best ever written in the humanitarian cause."
 A selection of Moore's letters to Salt was included in the appendix of the 1992 edition, edited by Charles R. Magel.

 May Walden Kerr

 Moore was a close friend of May Walden Kerr, the wife of Charles H. Kerr, who published many of Moore's books.
-Following the Kerr's divorce in 1904, Moore and Walden continued their correspondence and from time to time Moore and his wife vacationed with Walden and her daughter.
+After the Kerrs divorced in 1904, Moore and Walden continued corresponding, and Moore and his wife sometimes vacationed with Walden and her daughter.

-Lightning strike incident
+Lightning strike

-In 1885, Moore was struck by lightning, receiving burns to his arm and chest and temporarily losing his sight and capacity for speech.
+In 1885, Moore was struck by lightning, receiving burns to his arm and chest and temporarily losing his sight and speech.
 He recovered after six days of bed rest.
-For the rest of his life, Moore suffered from severe headaches as a result of the injury.
-He later published an account of the incident in the Cawker City Public Record.
+For the rest of his life, Moore suffered from severe headaches that were attributed to the injury.
+In 1908, he published an account of the incident in the Cawker City Public Record.

-Commitment to wilderness preservation
+Wilderness preservation

-Moore was an advocate of wilderness preservation.
-In 1914, he purchased 116.5 acres of land in Alabama, near Mobile Bay.
-In a letter written on his birthday that year, he described his land as being filled with various trees.
-Moore envisioned his Alabama property as a sanctuary for wildlife and a place of enjoyment for people, stating in his will that the land should be preserved as it was.
-He described the area as remote, abundant with wildlife, and containing around a mile of water from a river and brook.
+Moore advocated wilderness preservation.
+In 1914, he purchased 116.5 acre of land in Alabama, near Mobile Bay.
+In a letter written on his birthday that year, he described the land as containing many kinds of trees.
+Moore wanted the property to serve as a wildlife sanctuary and a place for public enjoyment, and stated in his will that the land should be preserved as it was.
+He described it as remote, inhabited by many animals, and containing about a mile of water from a river and brook.